1Shmid/TikTakToeFX/README.md

 ## Features

 - **Play against the computer:** Now you can challenge the computer in Tic-Tac-Toe.
-- **Two difficulty levels:** Choose the difficulty level that matches your skill level: easy or hard.
+-**Three difficulty levels:** Choose the difficulty level that matches your skill level: easy, difficult, or impossible.
 - **Difficulty selection menu:** A convenient menu allows easy selection of the difficulty level before starting the game.
 - **Start a new game:** Begin a new game at any time without closing the current window.